Extract XML using Ajax and Bind data to SELECT dropdown list with AngularJS ng-options

 ← PrevNext →

-We often use an HTML <select> dropdown list element to provide a list of items to our users, by adding each item to the list using the <option> attribute.
-You can use the <select> element with in an AngularJS app too.
-There are numerous ways to bind and populate data to a <select> element.
-AngularJS “ng-options” directive provides a faster way of binding dynamic or static data to the <select> element.
-Here, in this article I am going to show you how to extract XML data using Ajax and bind the data to the <options> attribute using ng-options and $scope.
+We often use the HTML <select> dropdown list element to present users with a list of choices, where each item is defined using an <option> tag.
+You can use the <select> element with in an AngularJS application as will.
+There are several ways to populate and bind data to a <select> element.
+AngularJS's ng-options directive offers a more efficient and flexible approach for binding dynamic or static data to the <select> element.
+In this tutorial, I'll show you how to extract XML data using Ajax and bind the data to SELECT element using ng-options and $scope.

 See this demo